 What is the dirty flag design pattern?
-The dirty flag behavioral pattern allows you to avoid expensive operations that would just need to be done again anyway.
-This is a simple pattern that really just explains how to add a bool value to your class that you can set anytime a property changes.
-This will let your class know that any results it may have previously calculated will need to be calculated again when they’re requested.
-Once the results are re-calculated, then the bool value can be cleared.
+The dirty flag behavioral pattern avoids work that would need to be done again anyway.
+This simple pattern explains how to add a bool value to your class that can be set anytime a property changes.
+This means results need to be re-calculated when they’re requested.
+The bool value can then be cleared.

 Even though this is a simple design pattern, there are some things you’ll need to consider: